Retail recruitment jargon explained

 This could appear in the ‘Skills you need’ section of online applications, particularly those for trainee manager or team leader roles.
 It is also important for logistics apprenticeship positions.

-To be successful at dealing with change, you need to be an ‘agile thinker’.
+To be successful at dealing with change, you need to be an ‘agile thinker’ (see the section above for more on agile thinking).
 Managing ambiguity is making decisions without having all the facts you’d really like.
 For a trainee manager, this could be placing an order for a new product without knowing how popular it will be and how many units you will sell, and therefore how profitable it is.

 ‘Applicants should be commercially-savvy/have commercial nous’